bt466-24fall-students/assignment_3/README.md

 - **bivariate_plots.png/**: Includes bivariate graphs from assignment 2
 - **univariate_plots.png/**: Includes bivariate graphs from assignment 2
 - **assignment3.qmd**: A Quarto document presenting the analysis, findings, and visualizations.
+-  **extra_credit**: Extra credit file, incorporating tools like plotly or Shiny for interactivity.
 - **README.md**: Provides an overview of the project and its structure.

 ## Key Features